floh-bhaptics/PistolWhip_OWO/README.md

 ## Installation
 1. Get the [MelonLoader installer](https://melonwiki.xyz/#/?id=automated-installation) and install it on your game executable.
-2. Download the [latest release](https://github.com/floh-bhaptics/PistolWhip_bhaptics/releases/latest/download/) of the mod and unzip the contents into the "Mods" directory in your game folder.
+2. Download the [latest release](https://github.com/floh-bhaptics/PistolWhip_OWO/releases/latest/download/) of the mod and unzip the contents into the "Mods" directory in your game folder.
-3. Start the game.
-There should be a heartbeat on startup to show you that the mod is working.
+3. Start the OWO app in the same network, connect your OWO skin, and start up the game.

 ## Featured effects
 - Heart beat on low health
 - Recoil for firing all different kinds of guns
+- Reloading
+- Healing
 - Getting hit